brenofilipepy/SjInventoryControl/README.md

 ## *Future implementations*

 * It would be interesting to have a wizard for installation, updating and repairing the software, since we are also dealing with a local database.
+Or I could use some bootstrap script to install it by its own.

 * It would be great if we could containerize our solution into a Docker container, even if we just used it for development purposes.